orenbenkiki/flameview/README.md

   the label is "(self)", the name is "name;(self)".
 Currently the CSS just makes the name font *italic*.

-* `.label`: Class for the `div` contained in each non-empty cell to hold the label.
+* `.label`: Class for the `div` contained in each cell to hold the label.
 Making this a sibling rather than a parent of the tooltip makes it easier to apply CSS rules only to it.

 * `.group_hover`: Class applied to each other cell that has the same name as the one under the mouse.
 The cell directly under the mouse uses the `:hover`